mns0/CS547-CycleGAN/README.md

 <https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/datasets/download_cyclegan_dataset.sh>

 Sample pbs files are included for executing the code on Bluewaters.
+Models are save to directories in the ckpts folder which need to be created then specified using the save\_dir option.